 Mike Lydon is Principal of The Street Plans Collaborative, an urban planning, design, and research-advocacy firm based in Miami and New York City.
 He is the co-author of The Smart Growth Manual, and the lead author of The Open Streets Project and Tactical Urbanism: Short-Term Action, Long-Term Change Vol. 1 + 2.
 He encourages you to trade four wheels for two.

-Meredith Sladek is a freelance event planner, nonprofit development professional, artist, and community organizer who founded Transportation Alternatives’ Tour de Staten Island and SI Activist Committee.
+Meredith Sladek is a Fundraising Events Associate at Cycle for Survival.
+She founded Transportation Alternatives’ Tour de Staten Island and SI Activist Committee.
 Meredith is proud to be a leading a grassroots effort for more sustainable, safe, healthy transportation options on Staten Island.

 Kyle Kozar is an Associate Planner at Regional Plan Association, focusing on open space issues.
 He is currently a master’s candidate in city and regional planning at Pratt Institute in New York.
 Before moving to New York City in 2011, Kyle co-founded and ran the Reno Bike Project, a non-profit bicycle advocacy organization and community bike shop in his hometown of Reno, Nev.
 He loves riding bikes and thinks you should too.

 David Wenger is an associate in the New York office of the global law firm DLA Piper.
 His practice focuses on international arbitration and litigation.
 Every day he sees more and more cyclists along his 30-mile bike commute between Brooklyn and Midtown.